thebloodysabbath/DizzyDreams/README.md

-- Hi, I’m @DizzyDreams
+- Hi, I’m @theglamrock sys
-- my pronuns are he/they
+- my pronuns are any !
-- I’m currently learning .js
+- I’m currently learning html & python
 - i am new to coding
 - i hope we can be friends ! ^^
 <!---